harlemeducationhistoryproject/hehp/_exhibits/juravich.md

 In the late 1960s, public education in New York City <a href="http://www.gothamcenter.org/blog/new-histories-of-education-in-new-york-city-an-introduction">was in crisis</a>.
 Nowhere was this more apparent than in Harlem, <a href="http://www.gothamcenter.org/blog/a-series-of-blunders-and-broken-promises-is-201-as-a-turning-point">where a decade of parent-led civil rights organizing</a> had done little to improve student achievement or desegregate the neighborhood's overcrowded, crumbling schools.
 In 1968, <a href="http://traue.commons.gc.cuny.edu/volume-iii-issue-1-fall-2014/issue-editors-introduction/">an experimental program of "community control"</a> that included a portion of Harlem and East Harlem had devolved into chaos when parent organizers and the teachers' union clashed over the transfer of teachers.
 By the end of the year, distrust and hostility between students, parents, teacher and administrators was at an all-time high.

 In the midst of this maelstrom, the newsletter of Teachers College, Columbia University ran a front-page report titled “Parents Go Back to School - As Teacher Assistants and TC Students."
 Over the preceding year, TC had joined parents, teachers, community organizations, and the local school district in building a program called “Parent-Teacher Teams” in the schools of Harlem and the Upper West Side.
-TC’s role, as the article explained, was “the training of paraprofessional educators … as part of a program that represents a new model for school-community involvement.”</p>
+TC’s role, as the article explained, was “the training of paraprofessional educators … as part of a program that represents a new model for school-community involvement.”

 {% include inline_image.html collection='maa' pid='maa001' %}